muratk5n/thirdwave/en/README.md

 ---

-And chances are they *will* turn on your fortune-cookie-ass dim-sum.
-Dont do anything foolish.

----

 These news cld interpreted it either way.
 If RU ever wanted to turn on CH, they now gained valuable intelligence about them, learned their weapons, sub tactics.